Jan 31, 2025

 Remember that many new clients will get to spend some time with discounted services.
 That could be a chunk of money taken off the front end of the bill or a promotional interest rate with a delayed start.
 This could be a great option as you try to finance your new refrigerator.

 When it’s time to buy a new refrigerator, you’ll find plenty of ways to help you get it into your home without having to pay for everything upfront.
-Research and decide what financing option would work best for you before making such a big purchase.
+Research and decide which refrigerator financing option would work best for you before making a big purchase.

 Yes, there are plenty of financing options available without a credit check.
 Just know you may have to pay a higher interest rate if your credit is poor.